 But it’s not just milk they serve!
 Oatly has a full line of products that are available in grocery store chains across the country including Oatly on the go drinks, Oatgurt, oat milk ice cream, and even cooking products made of oat milk like whip oat cream and oat milk creamy spreads.

-It sounds like it’s only a matter of time now until you can buy Oatly stock on the stock market as well.
-The company has already done several rounds of capital raising, and has joined forces with some very powerful names from both Hollywood and the financial industry.
+The company did several rounds of capital raising, and has joined forces with some very powerful names from both Hollywood and the financial industry.
 A $10 billion valuation would put them at about the same valuation as Beyond Meat, which also has a $10 billion market cap.

-Should you buy the Oatly stock IPO when it’s available?
+Should you buy the Oatly stock IPO?
 If you believe in a food industry disruptor that is already putting a serious dent into the big dairy sector.
 Combine that with a global brand presence and a production and processing model that is environmentally friendly and relatively low-cost, and you have all the makings of a company that could be a very well performing stock.